patilpratik24/openfabric-ai-test/readme.md

 - **created_at**: Timestamp of generation
 - **metadata**: Additional information in JSON format (edit history, tags, etc.)

-## Technical Details

-The application uses:

-- Openfabric SDK and AI services
-- Ollama (llama3:latest) for local LLM capabilities
-- SQLite for persistent storage
-- Streamlit for the UI

 ## Usage

 1. Enter a text prompt describing your desired image